nekiter/RoadToRedCoder/README.md

     3. Read, do some exercices and try to search some applications for segment trees.
     4. Solve the problem [Grand Prix da Nlogônia](https://olimpiada.ic.unicamp.br/pratique/p2/2019/f3/prix/) from UBI19 it's a problem that uses knowledge from DFS and segment trees, showed on the programmation club last week.

+ - 2020/06/15 (60 minutes) I've spent some time doing other exercice from [programmation club of UTFPR](http://cdp.dainf.ct.utfpr.edu.br/), it looks like an linked list but I'm not sure what I'm doing wrong, I'll watch the second part of the video, and then continue with my normal study flow, I still have some doubts about this club and the invested time on it.